 Problem: Vehicle manufacturers are developing technologies to increase fuel economy and reduce adverse vehicle emissions.
-Alternative propulsion technologies such as fuel cells are of tremendous interest, but factors including infrastructure requirements, technology costs, and market interest all significantly impact the viability of hydrogen fuel cell vehicles (HFCV).
-David quanified these HFCV adoption barriers and investigated strategies that may mitigate barriers to commercialization and long-term sustainability of an HFCV market.
+Alternative propulsion technologies such as fuel cells are of tremendous interest.
+But factors including infrastructure requirements, technology costs, and market interest make hydrogen fuel cell vehicles (HFCV) less viable.
+For his energy management internship, David quantified these HFCV adoption barriers and investigated strategies that may mitigate barriers for an HFCV market.

 Approach: David defined an existing system dynamics model based on the geography, demographics, and regulatory stance of California.
 He completed dozens of scenarios to assess variable impacts on the projected market share of vehicles based upon propulsion type.

-Impact: David found several critical points that can be woven into HFCV commercialization strategies, including:
+Impact: David found several critical points that GM can use in HFCV commercialization strategies, including:

 - Infrastructure: David identified optimal hydrogen infrastructure growth to support people buying HFCV cars and minimize required fueling stations.
 Furthermore, he outlined the conditions where external station support could give way to organic growth.

-- HFCV ownership costs: David identified when vehicle price and government subsidies were optimized to speed HFCV adoption.
+- HFCV ownership costs: David identified when vehicle price and government subsidies could best incentivize HFCV adoption.